No Surprises Act

 When you or your child sees a doctor or other health care provider, you may owe certain out-of-pocket costs, such as a copayment, coinsurance and/or a deductible.
 You may have other costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan's network.

-"Out-of-network" describes providers and facilities that haven’t signed a contract with your health plan.
+"Out-of-network" means providers and facilities that haven't signed contract with your health plan to provide services.
 Out-of-network providers may be permitted to bill you for the difference between what your plan agreed to pay and the full amount charged for a service.
 This is called "balance billing."
 This amount is likely more than in-network costs for the same service and might not count toward your annual out-of-pocket limit.

 "Surprise billing" is an unexpected balance bill.
 This can happen when you can’t control who is involved in your care or your child’s care — such as when you or your child have an emergency, or when you schedule a visit at an in-network facility but are unexpectedly treated by an out-of-network provider.
+Surpirise medical bills could cost thousands of dollars depending on the procedure or service.

 Why am I receiving this notice?